Warhammer 40,000: Darktide absolutely rips in new trailer

 See it all in action in the trailer:

-Until we get our hands on Darktide it will be hard to say for sure how the game differentiates itself from Vermintide 2, naturally, this new game is following in the footsteps and model of Fatshark’s previous shooter but I hope it will feel like quite a different experience, more than just magic swapped with guns.
+Until we get our hands on Darktide it will be hard to say for sure how the game differentiates itself from Vermintide 2.
+Naturally, this new game is following in the footsteps and model of Fatshark’s previous shooter.
+But I hope it will feel like quite a different experience that's more than just magic swapped with guns.

-The worlds of Warhammer Fantasy and Warhammer 40,000 share a lot but they are different when you get down into the bones of them, both in the tone of their lore and the mechanics of how they play.
+The worlds of Warhammer Fantasy and Warhammer 40,000 share a lot, but they're different when you get down into the bones of them, both in the tone of their lore and the mechanics of how they play.
 Hopefully, that carries into the final game.

-There is a stack of great Warhammer games on the radar at the moment, be sure to check out Boltgun and Rogue Trader.
+There is a stack of great Warhammer games on the radar at the moment, be sure to check out Boltgun, the Warhammer 40,000 version of Doom, and Rogue Trader, a Warhammer 40,000 turn-based RPG.